Best Cash Back Credit Cards for September 2024

 What is a Good Cash Back Card?

 Every cash back card rewards you with a percentage of your purchases back in cash.
-The best cash back cards have high cash back rates, low or no fees, introductory offers like 0% APR on purchases and balance transfers, offer sign-up bonuses, good acceptance rates for applications and are issued by companies with a reputation for good customer service.
+The best ones have high cash back rates, low or no fees, introductory offers like 0% APR on purchases and balance transfers, offer sign-up bonuses, good acceptance rates for applications and are issued by companies with a reputation for good customer service.
 In fact, that's how we scored all of the cards on our list.

 What is a Good Cash Back Rate?